Code-Institute-Submissions/fresh-box-mp1/README.md

 > Has already ordered, but wishes to explore what other types of boxes are available to order.

-> The other box types can be found in the the Recipes?? tab, likely to be called something else.
+> The other box types can be found on the boxes webpage, as well as sort description on the index page.

 > Wireframes to be added to show designs on all of the pages, as well as the mobile/tablet layout designs.